abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 Ajahn Chah once said that if we have three seconds without mindfulness, it's like three seconds of madness.
-Without mindfulness we can get lost in moods—happiness, despair, depression, elation, whatever.
+Without mindfulness we can get lost in moods---happiness, despair, depression, elation, whatever.
 Mindfulness is not about getting rid of our moods.
 It's about being able to observe them clearly, to step back from them and recognize, *This is simply what I'm experiencing*.
 It's being able to see moods as a flow, like clouds moving through the sky.

 During group meditation, it can appear as if nobody is experiencing a mood except us; everyone else is sitting there with faces that seem to